amdeguzm/Survey-Boat/README.txt

   Notes:

   2/12
   Connected the servos to the arduino.
 We have a problem because it seems the arduino can't read what position the servo is in. servo.read() simply returns whatever was written last to it which is useless for us.
-This is something we should bring up to Dr. A.
+This is something we should bring up to Dr. A. I updated the master branches Surveyboat_2_7_18.ino to the current version of code which includes your additions.

   2/8
   - Uploaded notes about servo.
 Survey_boat.ino can collect and parse gps, depth, and imu data.
 It can also print this data to a file on a microSD.
 Each restart of the arduino creates a new file on the microSD.
 GPS and Depth transducer update at 1 Hz,magnetic update at 25 Hz, accelerometer update at 50Hz, gyro update 90 Hz.
 The last three seem to be configurable